David4bay/Country-API-Project/README.md

 ## NOTE

 The country.json file is to test api endpoints using a slice of the api so there aren't too many actual requests going to the live one.

+## Technologies Used

+- Semantic HTML
+- CSS - Using SASS preprocessor
+- JavaScript